 The Chinese Communist Party’s response to the COVID-19 outbreak in Wuhan has accelerated our more realistic understanding of communist China.
 The party chose to destroy live virus samples instead of sharing them or asking us to help secure them, he said.

-The People's Liberation Army has claimed more features in the South China seas international waters, sank a Vietnamese fishing boat, threatened Malaysian energy prospector, and declared a unilateral fishing ban.
+The People’s Liberation Army has claimed more features in the South China seas international waters, sank a Vietnamese fishing boat, threatened a Malaysian energy prospector, and declared a unilateral fishing ban.

 The United States condemns these unlawful acts, he said.

 He said that China also chose to pressure the World Health Organization’s Director-General Tedros Adhanom into excluding Taiwan from this week’s assembly in Geneva.